lukecashion1/terraform-devops-challenge/README.md

 Access the web server:
 - HTTPS: `https://<alb_dns_name>` (you may get a warning due to the self-signed certificate)

+> Note: If warning pops up click "Proceed anyway" or "Advanced → Proceed to app-load-balancer..."

 You should see the default Nginx (or Apache) welcome page.